 Ultimately, whether to take the full two-day General Exam or the one-day Attorneys’ Exam in California is a decision that depends on a case-by-case basis.

 If you take the full General Exam, 50% of your score will depend on five essays and one performance test, and the other 50% will depend on the MBE.
-You will pass if your overall composite (average) score is 1440 or higher (1390 or higher as of the 2020 October exam).
+You will pass if your overall composite (average) score is 1390 or higher.

 If you take the Attorneys’ Exam, 100% of your score will depend on the five essays and one performance test.

 The main reason you might consider adding the MBE and taking the longer exam is to hedge a lower written score with a high MBE score.
-I’m talking a bare minimum of 1390 scaled on the MBE (or very roughly about 123/200 questions correct).
+I’m talking an absolute bare minimum of 1390 scaled on the MBE (or very roughly about 123/200 questions correct).

 Most experienced attorneys tend to overestimate their writing ability on the essays and especially the performance test, for good reason.
 They come to find (sometimes too late) that writing like a bar taker is different from writing like a lawyer.
 Take that into consideration when you make your decision.